 - Supported living and housing is a service offered by Action on Hearing Loss.

-In addition to the many and varied services listed above, the UK has a number of charities that specialise in assisting the deaf and hearing impaired.
+In addition to the many and varied services listed above, both the UK and USA have a number of charities that specialize in assisting the deaf and hearing impaired.
 These include:

-- The British Deaf Association, who offer help and information on all matters connected to hearing impairment.
+- The British Deaf Association and their American equivalents the National Association of the Deaf and the Hearing Loss Association of America; all of whom offer help and information on all matters connected to hearing impairment.

-- Signhealth campaign tirelessly for the rights of the deaf, often working alongside the NHS.
+- Signhealth campaign tirelessly for the rights of the deaf, often working alongside the NHS in the UK.

 - Deafblind work with people of all ages that suffer visual impairment in addition to hearing loss.